haskell/haskell-ide-engine/README.md

 ## Installation

-### Installation with stack on Linux
+### Installation with stack

 To install HIE, you need stack version >= 1.7.1.

 HIE builds from source code, so there's a couple of extra steps.

 #### Linux pre-requirements